digital-work-lab/open-source-project/docs/week_3_python.md

 > - Understand how to use other Python modules and libraries
 > - Prepare for extending the functionality of the CoLRev package

+> [!NOTE]
+> Plans for the revision:
+> This page will be based on the [colrev-python-tutorial](https://github.com/CoLRev-Environment/colrev-python-tutorial) repository.
+> Students will run the code outside of a Python package, using `python script.py` (instead of colrev run).
+> For simplicity, data and source code will be in the same directory.

 ## Session 1

 <br>